Choropleth maps have been used for a very long time because they allow the visualization of data in a geographical context.

 No matter the level of experience, creating stunning maps is simplified.

-If you enjoyed reading this article about how to make a choropleth map, you should read these as well:
+If you liked this article on how to make a choropleth map, you should also check out this article with map illustration examples.